Maribor, Slovenia: Visiting the World's Oldest Vine (Stara trta)

 The Old Vine House: Meeting a Botanical Celebrity

 Belly full, it was time for the main event.
-The Old Vine House (Stari trt) is home to the world's oldest vine.
+If you are looking for the top things to do in Maribor, this is number one.
+The Old Vine House (Hiša Stare trte) is home to the confirmed world's oldest vine.
 The Žametovka vine variety grows on the facade like it's trying to escape.
 Its branches sprawl over 15 meters, which is impressive for something that's basically a plant pensioner.

 What's fascinating is the wine production.
 The vine produces just enough grapes each year to make about 100 bottles of 2.5 deciliter wines.
 These aren't sold - they're gifted to dignitaries, celebrities and apparently, lucky travelers who visit during harvest years.